objcio/articles/2014-12-10-debugging.md

 ![](hopper-dimmingView.png)

-Some basics in assembly are quite useful when reading through the code, however, you can also use the Pseudo-Code view to get something more C-like:
+Some basics in assembly are quite useful when reading through the code, however, you can also use the pseudo-code view to get something more C-like:

 ![](pseudo-code.png)